njoyedevs/30DaysDSA/README.md

 # 30DaysDSA

-## This will be a 30 day deep dive into algorithms based on each data structure
+## This will be a 30 day deep dive into leetcode algorithms based on each data structure

 ### Data Structures Included So Far: